nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 Some groups that are active in the demoscene today have not stopped being active in the cracker scene as well.
-For example, the group "Razor 1911", [@razor1911-demozoo] is still releasing warez as of january 2023. [@rzr-nfo] How closely their activities in the two scenes are related, if at all, is unclear, due to the fact that the identity of the people active in their cracker branch is not public, to avoid prosecution.
+For example, the group "Razor 1911", [@razor1911-demozoo] is still releasing warez as of January 2023. [@rzr-nfo] How closely their activities in the two scenes are related, if at all, is unclear, due to the fact that the identity of the people active in their cracker branch is not public, to avoid prosecution.
 However, Dubmood, a musician for Razor 1911,